easyoutdoor/easyoutdoor.github.io/_posts/2019-05-18-netherlands-post2.markdown

   <img class="medium-image" src="/assets/images/post_2_netherland_biking/sheep1.png" title="sheep">
 </a>

-The way back we were biking with a tailwind and I was grateful.
+The way back the following day we were biking with a tailwind for which I was grateful.

 <a class="image-link" href="//easyoutdoor.github.io/assets/images/post_2_netherland_biking/pizza.png" data-lightbox="day-1-image" data-title="pizza">
   <img class="medium-image" src="/assets/images/post_2_netherland_biking/pizza.png" title="pizza">
 </a>

-The camping ground made some sandwiches, but when we were back, it was sort of late and we were told that the sandwiches had been sold out.
-We ended up finishing the dinner at a local restaurant about 10 minutes on foot from the camping ground.
-Usually I have a bad appetite when I am physically tired and my friend is an opposite: he eats like a horse after hiking.
-Anyway, the pizzas were ok and large and we saved the rest of them as the following morning’s breakfast.
+We were told that we could buy sandwiches at the camping ground, but when we were back, it was sort of late and the sandwiches were no longer available.
+We ended up having a dinner at a local restaurant about 10 minutes on foot from the camping ground.
+Usually I have a bad appetite when I am tired and my friend is an opposite: he eats like a horse after hiking.
+Anyway, the pizzas were ok and large and we saved the rest of them for the breakfast on the next day.

 [tulip-address]: https://tulipsinholland.com/flower-areas/